InbaKrish/Learnings_zettlekasten/Apache Kafka.md

 [[Zookeeper]] / [[Kraft]] manages the metadata for leader management, like if any of the broker goes down, it manages and elects the next leader for the partitions.

-Having single leader per broker acts as a load balancing strategy.
+Having single leader per broker acts as a load balancing strategy, increasing the throughput.

 ### Consumer Group
 ![[Pasted image 20241204205452.png]]